TTNApeldoorn/Aid-Hittestress-2021/software/readme.md

 ![link](./overview.png)

 The Sensor sends each two minutes the Temperature, Humidity, Dust, PM10/PM2,5 to TTN.
-Each hour the Status and GPS position of the sensor is send to TTN.
+Each 4 hours the Status and GPS position of the sensor is send to TTN.

 ### Prototype
 The development is currently in a prototyping phase.